kjslibs/kjslibs.github.io/apps/demos/cube-3d/README.md

  - Changing cube's position

 ## Controls
- - Drag the cube to change it position
+ - Drag the cube to change its position
  - Click 'Camera' button or 'Spinning' button for further options.